rodynenko/gatsby-tracing/Readme.md

 * [OpenTracing](https://opentracing.io/).
 Deprecated, but Gatsby is using it internally
 * [OpenTelemetry](https://opentelemetry.io/).
 Merger of the OpenTracing and [OpenCensus](https://opencensus.io/) projects.
 There is a shim from OpenTracing to OpenTelemetry.

-We will use OpenTelemetry in our examples, but first lets provide some useful definitions for building blocks from OpenTeletry documentations:
+We will use OpenTelemetry in our example, but first lets provide some useful definitions for building blocks from OpenTeletry documentations:

 * [Span](https://opentelemetry.io/docs/concepts/signals/traces/#spans-in-opentelemetry) represents a unit of work or operation (like method or plugin call).
 Spans are the building blocks of Traces.
 * [Traces](https://opentelemetry.io/docs/concepts/observability-primer/#distributed-traces), or Distributed Traces, records the paths taken by requests as they propagate through multi-service architectures, like microservice and serverless applications.